Roblyat/algorithmic_payload_estimation/docs/reserach/Chapter_2_StateOfArt/f_state_of_art.md

 ### Q1 - SoA Statements

-Nice, this is a super solid Q1 set.
-I’ll stay in “bullet-point mode” and just list the statements I’d want to cover in the Q1 SoA section, including where I’d be a bit critical.

----

 ## A. General picture of Q1 (“classical / observers”)

 * Q1 methods are almost all **model-based**: they rely on a nominal rigid-body dynamics (RBD) model and/or a **Newton–Euler regressor** plus classical estimators (LS/WLS/RLS/TLS, KF, observers, sliding mode, etc.).